| When

 • Before your surgery make sure you research as much as possible

-aspects of the surgery.
+so you are fully aware of all aspects of the surgery.
 Also, don't feel you have to tell everyone

 about your surgery, as you may